rohit-gupta/MMContrast/APPROVE/README.md

 ...
 ```

-The labels and data splits are provided in a dictionary file dumped using python stdlib's json.dump() function:
+The labels and train/val/test split information is provided in a dictionary file dumped using python stdlib's json.dump() function:
 (Note that background videos are not included in any particular split, we use them all during training only)

-approve_label_data.json:
+`approve_label_data.json`

 ```
 {